WHAT IS “AGILE” IN WEB DEVELOPMENT?

-Agile web development describes a methodology or workflow process that developers use to achieve their specific milestones and goals.
+Agile web development describes a methodology or workflow process that web developers use to achieve their specific milestones and goals.
 It’s been described differently by different schools of thought.
 Some call it a philosophy, others think of it as a mindset and yet there are those who see it as an attitude towards development.
 I’ve even met a few developers who claim that agile is the code upon which all their life and work rests.

 Nevertheless, everyone finds common ground in the fact agile is immensely beneficial to a project.
 So, step into this ride where we’ll we take a cruise into the depths of agile web development and see what it really is all about.

-Agile development was conceived in Utah in 2001.
+The agile methodology for web development was conceived in Utah in 2001.
 Inspired software developers came together and put together The Agile Manifesto.
 This manifesto was designed to provide professional developers with a flexible and verifiable means of attaining quick software solutions and improve them continuously and easily.
 Agile development particularly ensured early delivery by streamlining processes to get rid of unnecessary time-wasting routines.

 Traditional Web Development

-The formative years of web development saw developers struggle with almost every task in the development process.
+The formative years of website development saw developers struggle with almost every task in the development process.
 Translating information and ideas into a website was quite a hassle.
 Ideas were expressed using paper prototypes, user personas, flowcharts and wireframes.
 Feedback was sourced from focus groups and/or case scenarios.
 The clients, who in most cases were company CEOs, dictated their responses to secretaries who then relayed the info to developers.

 If you’ve played ‘broken telephone’ (a children’s game also known as Chinese whispers) you probably can tell that this traditional way of doing things was bound to have huge gaps of understanding between all the parties involved.
 This is why the game had to change.
 Key participants in the development team had to stay connected and develop new methods of getting information, goals, expectations and feedback in real-time.
 All these necessities along with various other factors become a mother to the invention that’s now ‘Agile Development.’